2025 European Le Mans Series: Barcelona

-The ELMS season began with the 4 Hours of Barcelona, where Reshad de Gerus took overall pole in the #30 Duqueine Team entry.
-Laurents Hörr took an early overall lead in the #3 DKR Engineering Pro-Am entry, overtaking the full LMP2 field, but later received a penalty for jumping the start.
-The #48 VDS Panis Racing entry briefly took the lead, before being overtaken by the #47 CLX Motorsport entry, who led the race until the final hour before losing out to the #18 IDEC Sport entry.
-The #47 later retired ten laps from the finish with a mechanical issue.
+The ELMS season began with the 4 Hours of Barcelona, where Reshad de Gerus took overall pole in the No. 30 Duqueine Team entry.
+Laurents Hörr took an early overall lead in the No. 3 DKR Engineering Pro-Am entry, overtaking the full LMP2 field, but later received a penalty for jumping the start.
+The No. 48 VDS Panis Racing entry briefly took the lead, before being overtaken by the No. 47 CLX Motorsport entry, who led the race until the final hour before losing out to the No. 18 IDEC Sport entry.
+The No. 47 later retired ten laps from the finish with a mechanical issue.
 A late safety car resulted in a two-lap sprint to the finish.
-Having taken fresh tyres, the fourth-placed LMP2 Pro-Am #83 AF Corse entry driven by Matthieu Vaxivière was able to take the lead and the overall win.
-The #18 and #48 rounded out the overall podium.
-In LMP3, the #17 CLX Motorsport entry won after running in the top three for most of the race.
-In LMGT3, the #85 Iron Dames all-female entry led all but three laps to take victory.
+Having taken fresh tyres, the fourth-placed LMP2 Pro-Am No. 83 AF Corse entry driven by Matthieu Vaxivière was able to take the lead and the overall win.
+The No. 18 and No. 48 rounded out the overall podium.
+In LMP3, the No. 17 CLX Motorsport entry won after running in the top three for most of the race.
+In LMGT3, the No. 85 Iron Dames all-female entry led all but three laps to take victory.

 Le Castellet

 Following a maiden LMP2 pole position for Nick Yelloly and Inter Europol's first pole in the ELMS, the 4 Hours of Le Castellet became dominated by changing weather conditions.
-Despite a lap 1 spin for Jamie Chadwick, the #18 IDEC crew came out on top in a race involving two safety car periods.
-The team finished less than two seconds ahead of Pro-Am winners Nielsen Racing (#27), who had gained an early advantage as starting driver Anthony Wells was one of few to begin the race on wet tyres.
-Two late overtakes handed Louis Delétraz, driver of the #99 AO by TF Pro-Am entry, third on the overall podium.
-Though Spirit of Race took an dominant lead early on in LMGT3, with Duncan Cameron having been the only wet tyre runner at the start, the win was taken by Lilou Wadoux's #50 Richard Mille AF Corse after fending off Fabian Schiller in the closing laps.
-LMP3 saw CLX Motorsport take back-to-back wins, with Adrien Closmenil making the deciding pass on Quentin Antonel (#68 M Racing) with 40 minutes left.
+Despite a lap 1 spin for Jamie Chadwick, the No. 18 IDEC crew came out on top in a race involving two safety car periods.
+The team finished less than two seconds ahead of Pro-Am winners Nielsen Racing (No. 27), who had gained an early advantage as starting driver Anthony Wells was one of few to begin the race on wet tyres.
+Two late overtakes handed Louis Delétraz, driver of the No. 99 AO by TF Pro-Am entry, third on the overall podium.
+Though Spirit of Race took a dominant lead early on in LMGT3, with Duncan Cameron having been the only wet tyre runner at the start, the win was taken by Lilou Wadoux's #50 Richard Mille AF Corse after fending off Fabian Schiller in the closing laps.
+LMP3 saw CLX Motorsport take back-to-back wins, with Adrien Closmenil making the deciding pass on Quentin Antonel (No. 68 M Racing) with 40 minutes left.